denaliwebber/ux-frontend/README.md

 # Canvas Inbox Redesign

 This repo has some front-end implementation for the redesign of the Canvas inbox.

 Features currently included are:
+* Changing status

 ## Installation